Azure/aks-engine/docs/kubernetes/features.md

 ## Azure Key Vault Data Encryption

-Enabling Azure Key Vault Encryption configures acs-engine to create an Azure Key Vault in the same resource group as the Kubernetes cluster and configures Kubernetes to use a key from this Key Vault to encrypt and decrypt etcd data for the Kubernetes cluster.
+Enabling Azure Key Vault Encryption configures aks-engine to create an Azure Key Vault in the same resource group as the Kubernetes cluster and configures Kubernetes to use a key from this Key Vault to encrypt and decrypt etcd data for the Kubernetes cluster.

 To enable this feature, add `encryptionWithExternalKms` in `kubernetesConfig` and `objectId` in `servicePrincipalProfile`: